 Marcus, I. 2018.
 The Linguistics of Spoken Communication in Early Modern English Writing: Exploring Bess of Hardwick’s Manuscript Letters.
 London: Palgrave. https://www.palgrave.com/gb/book/9783319660073

 Ingham, R., Marcus, I and Sylvester, L .
-Forthcoming, 2020.
+In press.
 ‘Lone other-language items in later medieval texts’.
 Journal of Historical Sociolinguistics.

 Marcus, I. 2019.
 Bess’s use of language.
 In: Hopkins, L (Ed.)
 Bess of Hardwick: New Perspectives.
 Manchester: Manchester University Press.

 Ingham, R., Sylvester, L and Marcus, I. 2019.
 ‘The penetration of French-origin lexis into Middle English occupational domains’.
 Current Issues in Linguistic Theory (CILT) Series.
 Amsterdam: John Benjamins.

 Marcus, I and Evans, M. 2019.
 “Right trusty and well-beloved”: The socio-pragmatics of gender, power and stance in sixteenth-century English letters.
 In: Lutsky, U and Nevala, M. (eds.)
 Reference and identity markers in public discourse.
 Pragmatics and Beyond Series.
 Amsterdam and New York: John Benjamins.

 Marcus, I. 2017.
 ‘Whose letters are they anyway?
 Addressing the issue of scribal writing in Bess of Hardwick’s Early Modern English letters’.
 In: Mostert, M (Ed.)
 Verbal and Visual Communication in Early English Texts.
 Utrecht Studies in Medieval Literacy.
 Turnhout: Brepols.